scala/scala3/docs/docs/reference/metaprogramming/macros.md

 the result back to an `Expr[String]` using the `toExpr` method.

-**Note**: the `toExpr` extension method can be ommited by importing an implicit conversion with `import scala.quoted.autolift._`.
+**Note**: the `toExpr` extension method can be ommited by importing an implicit conversion with `import given scala.quoted.autolift._`.
 The programmer is able to declutter slightly the code at the cost of readable _phase distinction_ between stages.